“Quentin’s film is going to blow people away.” – Damian Lewis on Britannia Awards Red Carpet

 Well before he was cast as Steve McQueen in Once Upon a Time in Hollywood, in an interview back in 2002, Damian was asked about playing interior guys like Winters and Soames.

 “I guess I’m just good at playing repressed individuals.
 I’m lucky because those are often the roles that catch people’s eyes.
 It’s the Steve McQueen element, all that bubbling energy bottled up inside.
 It’s a very compelling quality on the screen.
 I’ve been lucky that I seem to be able to pull it off.
 Of course, the two roles are polar opposites.
 Winters was a lion-hearted hero, a leader of men.
 Soames is anything but.
 Soames is a pathetic man in many ways.”

-We cannot wait to see Damian’s version of “King of the Cool” on big screen.
+As a recent Popsugar article calls the part as “a gossipy Steve McQueen” we cannot wait to see Damian’s version of “King of the Cool” on big screen.
 And while we have not seen any photos from the set, the picture of McQueen above as well as the one below with Sharon Tate and her husband Roman Polanski, both from 1969, give some hint about what kind of a look we may expect from Damian in the movie.

 And the glimpse we have had of Damian when he arrived in Los Angeles late August sort of confirms it.

 The hair seems just right, doesn’t it?